Table Of Contents

 The causes of EMI are numerous, but luckily so are your choices for EMI shielding materials and gasket fabrication methods.
 We're limiting the scope of our discussion in this article to enclosure gaskets typically used in all-metal housings.
 We will address EMI shielding gaskets used with plastic enclosures in a future blog.

 While the all metal housing may offer the flexibility you need in your design, you will also want to consider the use of shielding silicones filled with metal-coated particles for EMI protection.
 These specialized elastomers can not only meet tough shielding requirements, but also provide environmental sealing as well.
 With early involvement of your gasket fabricator, gaskets can be manufactured to the exact shape and size needed for your design.

 Your gasket manufacturer can die cut extremely precise gaskets out of EMI silicone.
-From 5 to 500,000 gaskets, once you have the exact specifications set, die cutting is a great choice as a repeatable, quick and effective solution.
+From 5 to 500,000 gaskets, once you have the exact specifications set, die cut ting is a great choice as a repeatable, quick solution with high shielding effectiveness.